How to Go Viral on YouTube in 2025 Strategies for Explosive Growth

 How long does it take to go viral on YouTube?

-It can happen in hours or days, depending on your content’s engagement rate, watch time, and how the algorithm picks it up.
+It can happen in hours or days, depending on your content’s engagement rate, watch time, and how the algorithm determines its relevance.

 02